refresh-bio/kmer-db/README.md

  * `database` (output) - file with k-mer database for all samples.

  ### Calculating number of common k-mers ###
-Calculating number of common k-mers for all the samples in a database:
+Calculating number of common k-mers for all the samples in the database:

  `kmer_db all2all <database> <common_matrix>`

 Parameters:
-* `database` (input) - k-mer database file,
+* `database` (input) - k-mer database file created by `build` mode,
-* `common_matrix` (output) - file containing matrix with common k-mer counts
+* `common_matrix` (output) - file containing matrix with common k-mer counts.

 Calculating number of common kmers between single sample and all the samples in the database: